gpzlx1/gsampler-artifact-evaluation/figure7/README.md

 make -j
 ```

-## Build PyG
+## Build PyG [optional]

-It is assumed that the pig the already installed in `gsampler-ae`, if not,  install it first:
+It is assumed that the PyG the already installed in `gsampler-ae`, if not,  install it first:

 ```shell
 pip install torch_geometric
 ```

-In `/home/ubuntu` (or other directory you prefer)

 ```shell
 git clone https://github.com/pyg-team/pyg-lib.git --recursive